twistby/dtc-project/README.md

 ##### 5. dbt cloud

+dbt cloud only allows to use API in paid accounts.
-Only if you have paid dbt cloud account, load this [repo](https://github.com/twistby/chicago-crimes.git), set connection to BigQuery and create job with 'dbt build' command
+If you have paid dbt cloud account, load this [repo](https://github.com/twistby/chicago-crimes.git), set connection to BigQuery and create job with 'dbt build' command

 ##### 5. Docker